-1077.
-Defendant Rogerson was the Executive Director of Pricing and Business several corporate Defendants.
+Analytics at Defendant Actavis until Actavis was acquired by Teva in August 2016.
+Defendant Rogerson now works at Defendant Amneal as a Senior Director of Marketing and Business Analytics.
+During his time at Actavis, Defendant Rogerson communicated with his contacts at several corporate Defendants.
 For example, between February 2010 and July 2016, Defendant Rogerson exchanged at least 635 phone calls and text messages with his contacts at Defendants Wockhardt, Teva, Dr. Reddy's, Sandoz, Lannett, Glenmark, Taro, and Zydus.
 These communications are detailed in the table below: